FMMT666/ncEFI/README.md

     - added filling the CheckList box with parts
     - added a class for the part list
     - began modifying false instance copies, with "no copy" as default
+    - began modifying false instance copies for some geoms too

 ### CHANGES 2024/12/XX